 Is your professor asking you to write an annotated bibliography?
 Are you clueless?
 You’ve come to the right place.
 The world of bibliographies can be a difficult web to weave, especially when you are talking about annotated bibliographies.
 Take a deep breath and get ready.
 You’re going to learn everything you need to know to make an annotated bibliography in MLA style.

 What Is an Annotated Bibliography?

 MLA typically uses a works cited.
-But there might come a time when a professor asks you for an annotated bibliography in MLA.
+But there might come a time when a professor asks you for an annotated bibliography, too.
 An annotated bibliography just takes your references to the next level.
-In addition to providing citation, it gives you more information through an annotation.
-A fancy word for further explanation.
+In addition to providing citation, it gives you more information through an annotation: a fancy word for further explanation.

 The Use and Difference